-A simple chicken and squash curry, roast chicken with a spicy difference.
+Chicken and squash curry is a simple dish, a whole roast chicken with a spicy difference.
 Ideal for busy families on the go as this is an entire meal in one pot.

-I always buy a good free-range chicken as they contain significantly less water and that is perfect for this simple chicken and squash curry dish.
+I always buy a good free-range chicken.
+As well as well fare considerations, these birds contain significantly less water and that is perfect for this simple chicken and squash curry dish.
 This results in far less shrinkage when you cook the bird and don’t get me started on the improved flavour!

-I’ll be honest and say that my family devoured this meal when I made it.
+My family devoured this meal when I made it.
 It’s aromatic and warmly spiced, but isn’t full of chilli heat, making it ideal to serve up to children.
 If you want more chilli heat then simply add more chillies and don’t bother to de-seed them.
+Likewise leave chillies out entirely if you would prefer.
 We served this with a dressing of our Green Chutney, mixed with some natural yoghurt.

 one pot chicken & squash curry